Software Defined Networking or SD networking is expected to grow at warp speed in the next couple of years, and here’s why.

 Today’s current enterprise networks are becoming convoluted as many businesses continue building out their connectivity using legacy technologies (i.e., Multi-Protocol Label Switching (MPLS)), requiring additional hardware at each location to maintain network efficiency.

-IT technologies have altered traffic flows within distributed organizations.
-Remote users require significantly more bandwidth (e.g., when using video), but they also need to directly access Software-as-a-service (SaaS) / cloud-based applications such as Salesforce, Office 365, Lync and off‐premise storage (such as Dropbox, Evernote, and so on).
+Cloud and Managed Services have altered traffic flows within distributed organizations.
+Remote users require significantly more bandwidth (e.g., when using video), but they also need to directly access Software-as-a-service (SaaS) / cloud-based applications such as Salesforce, Microsoft 365, Lync and off‐premise storage (such as Dropbox, Evernote, and so on).

 Because many of today’s applications are moving out of the corporate data center and into third-party cloud and Software as a Service (SaaS) environments, traffic flows within the network have drastically changed and become inefficient for application delivery.